storj-archived/integration/README.md

 ## Testing File Transfers

-Using the CLI included with https://github.com/Storj/libstorj you can registeer and transfer files for development and testing.
+Using the CLI included with https://github.com/Storj/libstorj you can register and transfer files for development and testing.

 ```
 STORJ_BRIDGE=http://localhost:8080 ./src/storj register